 In September 2009, Norecopa arranged an international consensus meeting entitled Harmonisation of the Care and Use of Fish in Research.
 A consensus document was issued after this meeting, where the participants concluded, among other things, that a working party should be appointed to produce a report on the severity of procedures used in fish research, complementary to the EU guidelines for the severity classification of procedures.

 The working group finished its report in December 2010.
-It has been published in the journal Laboratory Animals and is available for free download (Open Access) thanks to sponsorship from Laboratory Animals Ltd.:
+It was published under Open Access thanks to sponsorship from Laboratory Animals Ltd.:

-Guidance on the severity classification of scientific procedures involving fish: report of a Working Group appointed by the Norwegian Consensus-Platform for the Replacement, Reduction and Refinement of animal experiments (Norecopa).
+Hawkins et al. (2011): Guidance on the severity classification of scientific procedures involving fish: report of a Working Group appointed by the Norwegian Consensus-Platform for the Replacement, Reduction and Refinement of animal experiments (Norecopa).
 Laboratory Animals, 45:219-224. doi: 10.1258/la.2011.010181

 A poster describing the severity classification of procedures involving fish was presented at the 8th World Congress on Alternatives and Animal Use in the Life Sciences, held in Montreal 21-25 August 2011.